Multiline Parsing

 next state

-In the example above, we have defined two rules, each one has its own state name, regex patterns, and the next state name.
+This example defines two rules.
+Each rule has its own state name, regex patterns, and the next state name.
 Every field that composes a rule must be inside double quotes.

-The first rule of state name must always be start_state, and the regex pattern must match the first line of a multiline message, also a next state must be set to specify how the possible continuation lines would look like.
+.
+The regex pattern must match the first line of a multiline message, and a next state must be set to specify what the possible continuation lines look like.

-The following example provides a full Fluent Bit configuration file for multiline parsing by using the definition explained above.
+The following example provides a full Fluent Bit configuration file for multiline parsing by using the definition explained previously.

 Example files content: